Overview

 Procurement

-The construction was largely delivered from local labour with AGIG adding specific pipeline expertise and quality control.
+The construction was primarily carried out by local labour with AGIG adding specific pipeline expertise and quality control.
 Maximising the Onslow workforce reduced construction costs, as many workers returned each night rather than staying in temporary accommodation onsite.
 Our own staff on the project also stayed in Onslow, further contributing to the local economy.